-Two weeks ago, I went to Value Village and bought some beautiful silverware and ceramic pottery for $10 in total.
-I saved these stories on my Instagram Highlights, so I hope you check them out for more thrifted finds.
-When I saw these beauties in the Value Village aisles, I knew they had a greater destiny than just sitting there in Value Village.
+Two weeks ago, I went to Value Village and bought some beautiful silverware and ceramic pottery for only $10!
+You can check out my shopping trip in my Instagram highlights.
+When I saw these beauties in the Value Village aisles, I knew they had a greater destiny than just sitting on the shelf.
 So here we are on a Sunday night, making these DIY candles with thrifted items and old candles.

-I think these are such a PERFECT item to gift to someone, whether it is for a birthday, house warming, or even just a “Thinking of You” gift.
-What really makes them stand out are the thrifted containers that can be ANYTHING: old silver ware, cute glass ware, character pieces like vintage tea cups, small tins.
+I think these are such a PERFECT item to gift to someone, whether it is for a birthday, housewarming, or even just a “Thinking of You” gift.
+What really makes them unique and special is that you can use any container: old silverware, cute glassware, character pieces like vintage teacups and small tins.
 The possibilities are totally endless with this thrifted DIY!
-Best part about this, its cheap on the wallet when custom candles like this one retail easily at $30-$40 each.
-I would estimate the cost of each candle to be under $5-$7 depending on the wax and container you use – This is why i love a good thrifted DIY!
+Best part about this, it’s cheap on the wallet, custom candles like this can retail for $30-$40 each.
+I would estimate the cost of these candles to be under $7 depending on the wax and container you use – That is why I love a good thrifted DIY!

-- Old candles or some new wax – I did a combination of both
+- Wax – You can use old candles, new wax or I did a combination of both

 - Hot glue/Glue gun

 - Some pencils to level the wicks

 - Make sure your containers are clean,

 - Next use the pencils to wrap the wicks around them, put a drop of hot glue in the bottom of the container and hold your wick centered until dry.

 - Create a hot water bath in a saucepan or pot and let your water come to a simmer.